This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Disaster Management and Planning”.

 Explanation: FFMI stands for Flash Flood Magnitude Index.
 It is the standard deviation of logarithms to the base of 10 of annual maximum series.

-5. Disaster management deals with situation that occur after disaster.
+5. Disaster management deals with situation that occurs after the disaster.

 6. How many elements of disaster management are there?